fcuellar/ImageManipulation/README.md

-#Running Project Using Visual Studios
+#Running Project Using Visual Studio 2019

 Open the project Folder